-Simply enter the first name, last name, and domain name of the person you’re searching for.
-Here’s a quick search for Michael Hyatt.
+Enter the name and/or domain name of the person you’re searching for.

-If FindAnyEmail doesn’t work, you can try one of these ways, but usually I find what I’m looking for on the first try.
+If NinjaOutreach doesn’t work, you can try one of these ways, but usually I find what I’m looking for on the first try.

 How To Write A Cold Call Email